theHamdiz/dbx/README.md

 ### Building Query Conditions

-`ozzo-dbx` supports very flexible and powerful query condition building which can be used to build SQL clauses such as `WHERE`, `HAVING`, etc. For example,
+`dbx` supports very flexible and powerful query condition building which can be used to build SQL clauses such as `WHERE`, `HAVING`, etc. For example,

 ```go